protonss/WalletHub/WalletHub/src/answers/README.txt

 	Again, I'm reading from and writing to the same file.
 I use RandomAccessFile library again to do this.

 	d)Truncate AuxFile
-	Inside a for loop up to 100000 over the AuxFile, in every line I delete the number of occurrences and replace the Id with its corresponding in AuxFile.
+	Inside a for loop up to 100000, I find the 100000th line and then truncate the file.
-	The result should look like this:
-		Microsoft Bing
-		Foobar Candy

 Comment: Maybe this issue deserves a deeper research.
 There might be another more elegant solution in BigData researches.
 Maybe using Operational System native methods/functions for this matter would work better and faster.
 And we can, off course, call those methods/functions from inside a Java application.